MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase3.md

 	|**Port number**|80|
 	|**Host offering this service**|5c6bb73b-1038-4eec-863d-49bded473437.rms.na.aadrm.com|

-2. Set a deny permission for the Office 2019 or Office 2016 users on the AD RMS publishing endpoint:
+2. Set a deny permission on the AD RMS publishing endpoint for users running Office 365 apps or Office 2016 (or later):

     a.
 On one of your AD RMS servers in the cluster, start the Internet Information Services (IIS) Manager console.